• Skip to primary navigation

 1. Prepare the homemade ice cream base as above.
 Cover and place it in the fridge (not the freezer) to chill it completely.
 You can even leave it overnight.

-2. When completely chilled, pour the solution into the ice cream maker and churn it as per your ice cream machine manual.
+2. When completely chilled, pour the ice cream mixture into the bowl of your ice cream maker and churn it as per your ice cream machine manufacturer's instructions.
 If you wish to add any nuts or chocolate chips to your ice cream, do it at the end of the churning process (ie. In the last 3 or 4 minutes of the churning time, following your ice cream machine instructions).

 3. At the end of the churning process, your homemade ice cream should be well-formed, smooth and creamy.
-It may be a little too soft to serve immediately (unless you like it that way), so it is best to let the churned ice cream freeze further.
+It may be a little too soft to serve immediately (consistency of soft-serve ice cream), so it is best to let the churned ice cream freeze further.

 4. Pour the churned ice cream into a container and freeze until it is set (about 4 hours).